 Children's position on the waiting list will be determined solely in accordance with the oversubscription criteria.
-Where places become vacant they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
+Where places become vacant, they will be allocated to children on the waiting list in accordance with the oversubscription criteria.
+The waiting list will be re-ranked, in line with the oversubscription criteria, every time a child is added.